Kayla312/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Kayla Williams #developingkayla]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [August, 20, 2019].

 ## Log

-### R1D1
+### R1D1 [8/20/19]
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+    Todays coding was mostly related to changing up my portfolio.
+I hadnt looked back on it in a while, and the functionality is... basically non-existent when it comes to mobile friendly, which DESPERATELY needs to be changed.
+    I realized, unfortunately, it is extremely blazé.

+    If I expected any company to look at this and recall anything about me, I would be left sorely disppointed.

+    So while the colors and theme are true to my style, there really isnt much of my personality.

+    I went through updating some of the code, and working on an old mock up to see which aspects I like more.
+Tomorrow should be an interesting one for sure!

+    Day one DONE!
 ### R1D2